 Here are a few common questions potential clients might have about BlueVine:

 How Does BlueVine Work?

 These questions likely pertain to BlueVine’s application process and repayment structures.
 Applying for BlueVine requires minimal paperwork, and the requirements are incredibly loose.
-Thus, the application can be completed in a matter of minutes.
+Thus, you can complete the application in a matter of minutes.
 Depending on the product you apply for and your business’s financial health, you may be able to access funds on the same day you applied.

 For business lines of credit, the repayment structure depends on your terms.
 The six-month version features automatic weekly payments, while the twelve-month version features automatic monthly payments.
 On the other hand, all business term loans require weekly payments, regardless of your terms.

 For invoice factoring, BlueVine purchases the invoice for 85%-90% of the price.
 Then, your customer has two weeks to pay BlueVine.
 If they do, you receive the remainder from the first payment, minus fees.
 If your customer does not pay BlueVine within this time frame, you have to come up with the money yourself.